jcartledge/sublime-surround/README.md

 Download the files using the .zip download option.
 Unzip the files.
 Copy the folder to your Sublime Text 2 Packages directory.

-### Package Control

-This plugin is not yet available in the Package Control repository but I have submitted a pull request to have it added there and will update these instructions if/when that happens.

-If you really can't wait, [here are instructions](http://wbond.net/sublime_packages/package_control/usage) (under **Add Repository**) for using Package Control to install plugins which are not in the official repository.

 ## Basic use